 Maybe it’s a complaint from a customer or the processing of an insurance claim or request for additional financing.
 These processes are all unstructured or semi-structured, and the result is a happy – or unhappy – customer.
 Happy customers are satisfied customers.
 They advocate on your behalf, purchase additional products and services and drive the overall success of your company.

-Ensure Your Organisation is Compliant,
+Ensure Your Organization is Compliant

-Whether your organisation needs to follow strict regulations or they need to adhere to important compliance guidelines, unstructured processes ensure you are compliant.
+Whether your organization needs to follow strict regulations or they need to adhere to important compliance guidelines, unstructured processes ensure you are compliant.
 Regular audits are unstructured processes that move through the process of determining if rules are followed, where issues may lie, and how to resolve them.
-Non-compliance can mean losing an important certification, or it can be thousands of dollars in fines – either way you need to have the processes in place to ensure your organisation is on track.
+Non-compliance can mean losing an important certification, or it can be thousands of dollars in fines – either way you need to have the processes in place to ensure your organization is on track.